syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 }
 ```

-On successful compilation of your application, the Syncfusion Blazor TreeMap component will render in the web browser as shown below.
+On successful compilation of the application, the Syncfusion Blazor TreeMap component will render in the web browser as following.

 ![TreeMap basic sample](images/treemap-basic.png)

 ## Adding labels in TreeMap items

-You can add label text to the leaf items in TreeMap component by setting the field name from data source in the [`LabelPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_LabelPath) property in [`TreeMapLeafItemSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) and it provides information to the user about the leaf items.
+Add label text to the leaf items in the TreeMap component by setting the field name from data source in the [`LabelPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_LabelPath) property in the [`TreeMapLeafItemSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html), and it provides information to the user about the leaf items.

 ```csharp
 <SfTreeMap DataSource="GrowthReport"